RORB

 What is RORB-related syndrome?

-The RORB gene is located on chromosome 9, in a region called 9q21.
-Some people are missing a piece of chromosome 9q21 that includes the RORB gene and have what is called a 9q21-related syndrome.
+Some people are missing a piece of chromosome 9q21 that includes the RORB gene and have what is called 9q21-related syndrome.
 Others have a small change within the RORB gene itself.
-People who have these different syndromes have symptoms that overlap.
+People with these syndromes have similar symptoms.

 Key Role